JTKaduma/my-react-learning-projects/README.md

-# React Learning Journey: To-Do List Project
+# React Learning Journey:

-Welcome to my React practice project!
-This repo showcases everything I've learned so far while diving into the React ecosystem — using simple components, hooks, and concepts to build a functioning to-do list app.
+This repo showcases everything I've learned so far while diving into the React ecosystem — using simple components, hooks, and other concepts

 ---